Lsyncd - Live Syncing (Mirror) Daemon

 GlusterFS and BindFS use a FUSE-Filesystem to interject kernel/userspace filesystem events.

-Mirror is an asynchronous synchronisation tool that takes use of the inotify notifications much like Lsyncd.
+Mirror is an asynchronous synchronization tool that makes use of the inotify notifications much like Lsyncd.
 The main differences are: it is developed specifically for master-master use, thus running on a daemon on both systems, uses its own transportation layer instead of rsync and is Java instead of Lsyncd’s C core with Lua scripting.

 Lsyncd usage examples